-Despite the limitations of ND's logic map, ND staff specifically identified strategies they use to create change among clients in interviews and informal conversations.
-Overall, no single approach or intervention was prioritized in practice and confusion existed among staff about what qualified or counted as an Evidence-Based Practice (EBP).
+Despite the limitations of ND's logic map, ND staff did specifically identify strategies they use to create change among clients in interviews and informal conversations, and were knowledgeable about what those strategies entailed.
+However, no single approach or intervention was described as being prioritized in practice and it was unclear among staff what qualified or counted as an Evidence-Based Practice (EBP).
 For instance, some participants described "WRAP training" (wraparound services), Managing Aggressive Behavior (crisis management training course), or Positive Youth Development as EBPs.
-However, all respondents consistently identified Nurtured Heart Approach (NHA), Motivational Interviewing, and/or a "trauma-informed care model" (4 out 5 interviewed staff) in their lists of EBPs.
-The 2018 contract signed by ND similarly cited the NHA as ND's EBP, and the renewed contract in 2020 alternatively identified the "Trauma Recovery Model (TRM) to provide engagement and service connection to young people" (CCN 2020-0644:3).
-Neither the NHA nor the TRM are supported by an evidence base.
+All respondents consistently identified Nurtured Heart Approach (NHA), Motivational Interviewing, and/or a "trauma-informed care model" (4 out 5 interviewed staff) in their lists of EBPs.
+The 2018 contract signed by ND similarly cited the NHA as part of their program's EBP, but clearly described the NHA as an "evidence-informed practice".
+The renewed contract in 2020 also expanded upon ND's use of the "Trauma Recovery Model (TRM) to provide engagement and service connection to young people" (CCN 2020-0644:3).
+Importantly though, neither the NHA nor the TRM are supported by an evidence base (Evans et al. 2020; Hektner et al. 2013).
+The Bernalillo County contract clearly identifies in Appendix A: Scope of Services (CCN 2018-0602) the desire for the contracted provider to "Run the center using evidence based guiding principles, consistently reinforced agreements and community expectations to create a culture of physical and emotional safety."
+It is equally important to keep in mind that ND's proposals and contracts have never indicated they deploy an EBP, and limited funding challenges the the ability to deploy an EBP to fidelity.
+However, the absence of clearly-identified practices or strategies (evidence-based or otherwise) limits the scope of an evaluation to confidently describe whether a program achieves its identified objectives.
+Without clear and consistent program interventions that can be measured, client improvements cannot easily be attributed to the program an important aspect for a future outcome evaluation.

+With the above caveats in mind, we describe both the NHA and Trauma Recovery Models.
 First, the NHA describes a strategy for parents of children with emotional behavioral disorders to promote positive behavior.
 The NHA accomplishes that by limiting interactions with youth according to three stands (rules):